SystemDot/SystemDot/README.md

 ## Semantic Versioning

-We ask all projects to adopt [Semantic Versioning](https://semver.org/) as the veriosning strategy.
+We ask all projects to adopt [Semantic Versioning](https://semver.org/) as the versioning strategy.
 This is a widely adopted approach to versioning and allows consumers of the libraries to understand the impact of changes.

 ## Code of Conduct